-Administering Entity: The program will be administered by the State through the West Virginia Department of Commerce, West Virginia Development Office (WVDO).
+Administering Entity: The program will be administered by the State through the West Virginia Department of Commerce in partnership with the Regional Planning and Development Councils.

-Geographic Area to be Served: Most impacted and Distressed counties of Clay, Greenbrier, Kanawha, and Nicholas.
+Geographic Area to be Served: Disaster declared counties: Clay, Fayette, Greenbrier, Jackson, Kanawha, Lincoln, Monroe, Nicholas, Pocahontas, Roane, Summers, Webster.